 The 12 Best Cities for Construction Jobs

-Based on a combination of information gathered from Glassdoor, the U.S. Census and the BLS, we narrowed down a list of 12 American cities ideal for finding a job in the field of construction.
+Based on a combination of information gathered from Glassdoor, the U.S. Census Bureau and the BLS, we narrowed down a list of 12 American cities ideal for finding a job in the field of construction.
 We considered salaries, the relative populations, the number of jobs available and signs of job growth in the area.

 1. Los Angeles

 Los Angeles is the pinnacle of construction development thanks to its adaptability to the new normal post-COVID-19.
-By leaning on digital solutions for getting permits, using touchless technologies as much as possible and molding their projects to satisfy consumer preferences, LA has one of the most resilient workforces.
+By leaning on digital solutions for getting permits, using touchless technologies as much as possible and molding its projects to satisfy consumer preferences, LA has one of the most resilient workforces.

-Chicago is home to major infrastructure projects including revamping the city’s metro and adding lanes to the Eisenhower Expressway.
+Chicago is home to major infrastructure projects, including revamping the city’s metro and adding lanes to the Eisenhower Expressway.
 Infrastructure comprises the largest share of construction, with residential and commercial projects relatively equal.
 Since construction costs are lower in the Windy City, job growth is more rapid.

 Seattle’s educational and residential construction sectors are bouncing back.
 Also, there are always going to be signs of growth in the metro area that headquarters tech giants like Microsoft, Amazon, Facebook and Google.
 There is particular optimism for construction project advancement and job growth in 2022.

 The pandemic-induced construction work decline in San Francisco was short-lived.
 Construction employment grew by about 2% last year, and the job market is predicted to take off in 2022 following accelerated growth in the fourth quarter of 2021.
 Power plants and sewers are huge citywide infrastructure projects, and residential construction is expected to grow in the Bay Area over the next three years.